 If I am already a Rule 31 mediator, can I volunteer for CMC?

 We encourage Rule 31 mediators to become CMC volunteers.
 It’s a wonderful way to give back to the community and also get what’s most necessary to improve professional skills: practice, practice, practice!
 Rule 31 mediators need to take a short (approximately 4-6 hr training) after observing a mediation and debriefing with staff or board trainers.
 This “bridge” training will focus on: the CMC 6-step empowerment community mediation model; co-mediation; and specific court protocols and forms we use in General Sessions and Juvenile Courts.
 The new volunteer will then observe and co-mediate with senior mediators, as any new trainee would do.

 Rule 31 mediators may also take our full training.
 Please call or email and ask about when these “bridge” trainings are scheduled.

 How do I apply to be a volunteer mediator?

 Please fill out our application for basic training.
 Also remember, we receive many more applicants than we can accommodate in our training class.
 We defer some of those applicants to our next class.
 Also we have learned than many wonderful people do not necessarily make successful neutral mediators, so applicants will be interviewed by staff and assessed for the program.

 Can a mediator talk to anyone about what happens in mediation?

-The mediators can talk about NOTHING that happened in the specific mediation in which they mediate, with the exception of mandatory reporting of abuse (children, elders and disabled).
+Generally, mediators can talk about NOTHING that happened in the specific mediation in which they mediate, with the exception of mandatory reporting of abuse (children, elders and disabled).
 When using MC services, parties agree in writing and understand that CMC staff will also know about their mediation and be bound by confidentiality.
-Mediation is a confidential process; everything said and every note taken in mediation is confidential between the mediators and the parties (and their agents).
+Mediation is a confidential process; everything said and every note taken in mediation is between the mediators and the parties (and their agents).
 Confidentiality is one of THE most important features of mediation.
 Like attorneys, mental health workers, attorneys, and medical health staff, our ethical rules require that we honor confidences.
 The result is that mediation parties can talk freely, brainstorm possibilities, and develop a trusting relationship with the neutral mediators.